Up-scattering production of a sterile fermion at DUNE: complementarity with spallation source and direct detection experiments: Neutrino up-scattering into a sterile fermion

+where $Z$ is the number of protons, $N = A - Z$ is the number of neutrons, $m_p$ and $m_n$ are the proton and neutron masses, respectively, and $m_q$ are the quark $q$ masses.
+The constant $\overline{m}$ is defined as $1 / \overline{m} \equiv 1 / m_u + 1 / m_d + 1 / m_s$ (for further details, see Appendix~\ref{sec:hadronic-physics}).
+In the expressions for the axial-vector and tensor mediated cross sections~\footnote{Let us notice that the pseudoscalar interaction is also spin-dependent, however its CE$\nu$NS cross section is already suppressed due to its dependence on the nuclear recoil energy and for this reason we do not explicitly account for the nuclear-spin dependence in Eq.~\eqref{eq:cross-section-pseudoscalar-CEvNS}.
+This choice does not impact sizeably our results since the COHERENT bounds are dominated by the E$\nu$ES contribution.}, $J$ denotes the total angular momentum of the nucleus in the ground state, i.e., $5/2^+$ for I and $7/2^+$ for Cs.
+The spin structure functions $\tilde{S}^\kappa(\qtransfer^2)$, with $\kappa = \mathcal{L},\, \mathcal{T}$ to account for longitudinal and transverse multipoles calculated using the Shell Model are defined in Appendix~\ref{app:SpinSfunc}.

-Before proceeding to our numerical analysis, a final comment should be made, specially regarding the axial-vector interaction.
-In this work we first compute the differential cross sections at the quark level and then follow the procedure of \cite{Cirelli:2013ufw,DelNobile:2021wmp} to obtain the expressions at the nuclear level.
-A rigorous procedure would instead require to perform a multipole decomposition of the hadronic current~\cite{Donnelly:1978tz}.
-Such a treatment calls for extensive nuclear structure calculations and goes well beyond the scope of our present study, see e.g.~\cite{Hoferichter:2020osn}.
-Compared to conventional studies that rely upon phenomenological form factors to account for the finite nuclear size, the use of different nuclear models may lead to differences in the expected event rates of up to 10\%~\cite{Hoferichter:2020osn,Kosmas:2021zve}.
+Let us also note that compared to conventional studies that rely upon phenomenological form factors to account for the finite nuclear size, the use of different nuclear models may lead to differences in the expected event rates of up to 10\%~\cite{Hoferichter:2020osn,Kosmas:2021zve}.
 It is worth noting, however, that nuclear model-dependent uncertainties as large as $\sim 5\%$ also exist~\cite{Pandey:2023arh}.
 In our present work, the latter effects are effectively accounted for through the introduction of relevant nuisance parameters in the statistical analysis (see Sec.~\ref{sec:data-analysis}).